 What other mix-ins go well with oatmeal cookies?

-Dried fruits, such as raisins or cranberries, as well as seeds like flaxseeds or chia seeds can be great additions to the cookie dough for added texture and nutrition.
+Dried fruits like raisins or cranberries, and seeds like flax or chia, are great for more texture and nutrition.

 How do I know when my cookies are done baking?